StructuredLabs/preswald/community_gallery/sustainability_energy/README.md

 2. Install the required packages using (if not already installed):
     - ```pip install preswald pandas plotly```
 3. Clone this repository
     -  Ensure all files are in correct directory!
+Check the directory structure below
     ``` git clone <this-repo-url>
         cd sustainability_energy
     ```